Biodiversity: Species diversity in geologic time frames

 It is estimated that 5 to 50 billion species have existed on the planet.
 Assuming that there may be a maximum of about 50 million species currently alive, it stands to reason that greater than 99% of the planet's species went extinct prior to the evolution of humans.
 Estimates on the number of Earth's current species range from 10 million to 14 million, of which about 1.2 million have been documented and over 86% have not yet been described.
 However, a May 2016 scientific report estimates that 1 trillion species are currently on Earth, with only one-thousandth of one percent described.
-The total amount of related DNA base pairs on Earth is estimated at 5.0 x 10^{37} and weighs 50 billion tonnes.
+The total amount of related DNA base pairs on Earth is estimated at 5.0 × 10^{37} and weighs 50 billion tonnes.
 In comparison, the total mass of the biosphere has been estimated to be as much as four trillion tons of carbon.
 In July 2016, scientists reported identifying a set of 355 genes from the last universal common ancestor (LUCA) of all organisms living on Earth.

 The age of Earth is about 4.54 billion years.
 The earliest undisputed evidence of life dates at least from 3.7 billion years ago, during the Eoarchean era after a geological crust started to solidify following the earlier molten Hadean eon.
 There are microbial mat fossils found in 3.48 billion-year-old sandstone discovered in Western Australia.
 Other early physical evidence of a biogenic substance is graphite in 3.7 billion-year-old meta-sedimentary rocks discovered in Western Greenland.
 More recently, in 2015, "remains of biotic life" were found in 4.1 billion-year-old rocks in Western Australia.
 According to one of the researchers, "If life arose relatively quickly on Earth...then it could be common in the universe."